-Find current health inspection reports and enforcement actions for establishments in Scott County and other counties in Iowa through the Iowa Department of Inspections and Appeals website at the link below:
+Find current health inspection reports and enforcement actions for establishments in Scott County and other counties in Iowa through the Iowa Department of Inspections, Appeals, and Licensing website at the link below:

 The Scott County Health Department inspects all Scott County food establishments according to the 2017 Iowa Food Code.
 The 2017 Iowa Food Code is adopted from the Food and Drug Administration (FDA) 2017 model code.
 The Food Code is based on scientifically developed factors focusing on public health and the prevention of food borne illness.